junkafarian/clip/README.rst

 This allows for the most recent stable release to always be accessible in a predictable location on the filesystem (default ``current``).

+To update the instance to the newest release, run ``./bin/fab update``